 The Meaning Of An Elephant Sound Effect

 An elephant noise can have a variety of meanings.
 Elephant vocalizations are made as warning signs.
-They communicate for where they want to go, to call out to one another if they are separated, during mating, and many other instances.
+They communicate with fellow herd members where they want to go, to call out to one another if they are separated over long distances, during mating, and many other instances.

-The two most common elephant sounds are to trumpet and to rumble.
+The two most common sounds are their rumbling and trumpeting.
 Each of these sounds are used in a variety of different instances to suit every situation that may occur.

 What does it mean when an elephant trumpets?
 An elephant trumpet, the most famous of the elephant sound effects, is used for a multitude of reasons.
-Elephant trumpeting is done by pushing air down and through its trunk.
+Elephant trumpeting is done by pushing air down and through their unique trunks.

-The elephant trumpeting sound can be emitted as a warning signal to both each other as well as threatening predators.
+The aggressive trumpeting noises can be emitted as a warning signal to both each other as well as threatening predators within the elephants territory.

 Why Do Elephants Rumble?